PulseAugur

 We solve the time-dependent Schrödinger equation by learning the score function, the gradient of the log-probability density, on Bohmian trajectories.
 In Bohm's formulation of quantum mechanics, particles follow deterministic paths under the classical potential supplemented by a …

-3. Hugging Face Daily Papers TIER_1 ·
+3. Hugging Face Daily Papers TIER_1 English(EN) ·

 Quantum Dynamics via Score Matching on Bohmian Trajectories